 The 2012 constitutional change that brought about the Federal Government of Somalia (FSG) created a federalist system which divides the country into regional states; 1) Galmudug, 2) Hirshabelle, 3 (South West State, 4) Jubbaland, 5) Puntland and 6) Somaliland.
 The capital city of Mogadishu is part of the Banadir Regional Administration which is not governed under any regional state.
 The Federalist system was created in an attempt to tackle the issues of lack of equal clan representation in government and division of resources.
-These two issues have caused many inter-clan and inter-sub-clan conflict.
+These two issues have caused many inter-clan and inter-sub-clan conflicts.
 Currently, the Federal Government and the regional states have a poor relationship, with two out of five states refusing to work directly with the FGS.

-United Nations Assistance Mission in Somalia (UNSOM) was established on 3rd June 2012 through a UNSC Resolution.
+The United Nations Assistance Mission in Somalia (UNSOM) was established on 3 June 2012 through a UNSC Resolution.
 UNSOM aims to support the establishment of the Federal Government of Somalia by providing advice to the government, and AMISOM on matters such as peacebuilding, governance, security sector reform, the rule of law, the democratisation of Somalia, among other issues.
-Currently, they are working alongside the Federal Government of Somalia to develop the 2019 portfolio of the UN-Secretary General Peacebuilding Fund, which details the new state-building projects that the two entities will undertake this year.
+Currently, they are working alongside the Federal Government of Somalia to develop the 2019 portfolio of the UN-Secretary General Peacebuilding Fund, which details the new state-building projects that the two entities would undertake this year.
 Some of the projects focus on stabilisation of the country, especially in those recently “liberated” areas from al-Shabaab, assisting Internally Displaced Peoples (IDPs) and leveraging women’s contribution in peacebuilding while promoting gender sensitivity and equality.

 Timeline of the crisis

 NPPPP, an ethnically Somali political party, was supported by the Somali government.
-The NPPPP wanted to the northern part of Kenya, which is mainly ethnically Somalis, to secede to join Somalia.
-In 1967, Somalia and Kenya signed a Memorandum of Understanding ensuring that Somalia will not arm armed groups in Kenya In response to Somalia’s actions in the Shifta war, Kenya and Ethiopia sign Mutual Defense Pact in 1964.
+The NPPPP wanted the northern part of Kenya, which is mainly ethnically Somalis, to secede to join Somalia.
+In 1967, Somalia and Kenya signed a Memorandum of Understanding, ensuring that Somalia would not arm armed groups in Kenya.
+In response to Somalia’s actions in the Shifta war, Kenya and Ethiopia signed a Mutual Defense Pact in 1964.
 This was necessary at the time since Somalia and Ethiopia were also fighting and conducting cross-border attacks in each other’s territory.

-Said Barre comes to power soon after the assassination of the Somali president Abdirashid Ali Shermarke.
-His 22-year dictatorship is characterised by; 1) the marginalisation of all clan that does not belong to the Ogaden clan family, and 2) oppression of nationalist and Islamic groups
+Said Barre comes to power soon after the assassination of the Somali President Abdirashid Ali Shermarke.
+His 22-year dictatorship is characterised by; 1) the marginalisation of all clan that does not belong to the Ogaden clan family, and 2) oppression of nationalist and Islamic groups.